Finding graduate jobs

 Once you know what you want, you can then find out how the job market works and when and where to look.

-Many of the largest employers run training schemes with graduate jobs and student placements.
-Lots of these schemes begin to recruit a year before they start, opening up for applications from the summer onwards.
+Many of the largest organisations run training schemes to recruit graduates.
+Lots of these schemes begin to recruit a year in advance, opening up for applications from the summer onwards.
 Closing dates can be Christmas or even earlier, so you should start looking early if you want this kind of opportunity.
 Some employers don’t have a closing date but will stop recruiting as soon as the positions are filled, while others recruit throughout the year.

-However, training schemes like these are only a fraction of the opportunities available and the majority of students get jobs or placements outside of such programmes, often with smaller or medium sized organisations.
+Training schemes like these are only a fraction of the opportunities available though, and the majority of students get jobs outside of such programmes, often with smaller or medium sized organisations.
 Many employers in this category advertise in the second half of the academic year, or as and when a vacancy occurs.

 |Where to look||

-There’s a variety of ways to find adverts for jobs and placements
+In addition to Career Connect (see above), there's a variety of ways to find adverts for jobs and placements aimed at University students.

 Specialist jobsites and recruitment agencies

-There are also regional jobsites such as Yorkshire graduates, and graduate internship programmes such as the RISE programme in Sheffield, advertised on Career Connect.
+if you want to remain within the Yorkshire region, Yorkshire graduates hosts a regional website.
+There are also graduate internship initiatives such as the RISE programme in Sheffield, which are advertised on Career Connect.

 |Speculative applications - how to find 'hidden jobs'||

 Not all organisations advertise their vacancies, many recruit through speculative applications.
 If you are interested in working for particular organisations you may need to contact them and ask about their opportunities.